B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifyParalogousLoci.rst

 Troubleshooting
 ---------------

-If you encounter issues while using the `IdentifyParalogousLoci` module, consider the following troubleshooting steps:
+If you encounter issues while using the `IdentifyParalogousLoci` module, consider the following troubleshooting tips:

 - Verify that the paths to the schema and output directories are correct.
 - Check the output directory for any error logs or messages.